European People's Party Group: History

-Nevertheless, the consolidation held through the 1990s, assisted by the group being renamed the European People's Party – European Democrats (EPP-ED) Group, and after the 1999 European elections the EPP-ED reclaimed its position as the largest group in the Parliament from the Party of European Socialists (PES) Group.
+Nevertheless, the consolidation held through the 1990s, assisted by the group being renamed the European People's Party – European Democrats (EPP-ED) Group; after the 1999 European elections, the EPP-ED reclaimed its position as the largest group in the Parliament from the Party of European Socialists (PES) Group.

 Size was not enough, however: the group did not have a majority.
 It continued therefore to engage in the Grand Coalition (a coalition with the PES Group, or occasionally the Liberals) to generate the majorities required by the cooperation procedure under the Single European Act.

-Meanwhile, the parties in the European Democrats subgroup were growing restless, with the establishment in July 2006 of the Movement for European Reform, and finally left following the 2009 elections, when the Czech Civic Democratic Party and British Conservative Party formed their own right-wing European Conservatives and Reformists (ECR) group on 22 June 2009, abolishing the European Democrats subgroup from that date.
+Meanwhile, the parties in the European Democrats subgroup were growing restless, with the establishment in July 2006 of the Movement for European Reform, and finally left following the 2009 elections, when the Czech Civic Democratic Party and British Conservative Party formed their own right-wing European Conservatives and Reformists Group (ECR) group on 22 June 2009, abolishing the European Democrats subgroup from that date.
 The EPP-ED Group reverted to its original name – the EPP Group – immediately.

+7th European Parliament (2009)

-In the 7th European Parliament the EPP Group remained the largest parliamentary group with 275 MEPs.
+In the 7th European Parliament, the EPP Group remained the largest parliamentary group with 275 MEPs.
 It is currently the only political group in the European parliament to fully represent its corresponding European political party, i.e. the European People's Party.
-The United Kingdom was the only member state to not be represented in the group; this state of affairs ceased temporarily on 28 February 2018, when two MEPs suspended from the British Conservative Party left the ECR group and joined the EPP.
+The United Kingdom was the only member state to not be represented in the group; this state of affairs ceased temporarily on 28 February 2018, when two MEPs suspended from the British Conservative Party left the ECR Group and joined the EPP.
 The two MEPs later joined a breakaway political party in the UK, The Independent Group.

+8th European Parliament (2014)

 After twelve member parties in the EPP called for Hungary's Fidesz's expulsion or suspension, Fidesz's membership was suspended with a common agreement on 20 March 2019.
 The suspension was applied only to the EPP but not to its group in the Parliament.
 On 3 March 2021, Fidesz decided to leave the EPP group, after the group's new rules, however still kept their membership in the party.
 On 18 March 2021, Fidesz decided to leave the European People's Party.

+9th European Parliament (2019)

-In the 9th European Parliament the EPP won 182 seats out of a total of 751.
+In the 9th European Parliament, the EPP won 182 seats out of a total of 751.
 They formed a coalition with Progressive Alliance of Socialists and Democrats and Renew Europe to elect Ursula von der Leyen as president of the European Commission.